 3. You arrive at your vacation destination, but your luggage does not.

-- You should follow some steps before you go through your homeowners insurance.
+- You should follow some steps before you go through your homeowners insurance policy.
 First, you should put the claim in through the airline.
 If the airline cannot recover your luggage, get a letter from the airline that they cannot recover it.
-After that step, talk to your agent about putting the claim through your homeowners insurance.
+After that step, talk to your agent about putting the claim through your homeowners insurance policy.

 Always be sure to contact us to understand your policy's off-premises coverage and limits.